sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 Sapphire::PhysicalParameters "PhysicalParameters" class.
 Next, the `Output` section, containing the parameters from the @ref Sapphire::Utils::OutputParameters "OutputParameters" class.
-Third, the `VFP` section with all parameters related to @vfpref{VFPParameters}.
+Third, the `VFP` section with all parameters related to @ref sapphirepp::VFP::VFPParameters "VFPParameters".
 These sections can contain a number of parameters and subsections using the following syntax: